Wintellect/MSLearn/Introduction to Python/2-use-variables-types-and-operators.md

 x = 'Tim said, \'Hello World!\'' print(x) # outputs: Tim said, 'Hello World!'
 ```
-String objects come with an extensive API (Application Programming Interface) for string manipulations.
+String objects come with an extensive API (Application Programming Interface) for manipulating them.
 For example, the `upper` function can be called on any string.
 It changes a string's characters to all uppercase:

 ```python
 message = 'Hello'